pygame/pygame/docs/reST/tut/tom_games6.rst

 6.1.
 Let the ball hit sides
 ---------------------------

-The basics principle behind making it bounce of the sides is easy to grasp.
+The basic principle behind making it bounce of the sides is easy to grasp.
 You grab the coordinates of the four corners of the ball, and check to see if they correspond with the x or y coordinate of the edge of the screen.
 So if the top right and top left corners both have a y coordinate of zero, you know that the ball is currently on the top edge of the screen.
 We do all this in the ``update`` function, after we've worked out the new position of the ball.